VLabStudio/Valley-Casino/README.md

 * HTML
 * CSS

+## The story behind
+The first thing I did was to create a nice background in Photoshop and use CSS to set the background, I made the rest of the graphics in Photoshop like buttons, machine skin, the wins chart and symbols.
+The way I made the graphics was to download existing assets and draw on top of them to get the general shape.
+I went out on the internet to find some nice sounds and the background music from Kenney, And Partners In Rhyme.
+After getting all of my assets ready.
+It was just the coding I needed to do.
+In the HTML I used a mix of SVGs and PNGs to display the game UI.
+And in JavaScript, I needed to create a reference to all of my assets and to define a wallet class to hold the money earned and used.
+I then needed the spin functionality First, I had to check if we have enough money to do a spin, and if we do, disable the spin button and play the rolling sound, and background music, and calculate the result from a fixed list of results.
+The reason I use the fixed list is, so it's easier to change the difficulty.
+Then I needed the spin animation where I showed all the different shapes.
+The last thing I needed was to check if we won, and give the prize.

 ## What did I learn?
 I learn to make interactive graphics using HTML JavaScript and CSS.
 And to animate static images